LeThai96/portfolio-atom/README.md

-# Atom Template
+# Thai Le Portfolio - using Atom Template

-Thank you for using this template!
-We hope you can use it to make your next web project a success!

 Atom is a free portfolio template styled with TailwindCSS.
 Other open source libraries were also used to provide the functionality required to make your customization quicker and faster.

+Development is a process that make a use of the well-tested template as an advantage, so please don't judge me.

 - [Alpine.js](https://github.com/alpinejs/alpine): A Vue-inspired jQuery alternative that offers you the reactive and declarative nature of big frameworks at a much lower cost.
 - [Alpine Magic Helpers](https://github.com/alpine-collective/alpine-magic-helpers): A collection of magic properties and helper functions for use with Alpine.js